 The Voyage Home is, of course, the one with the whales.
 It’s also much, much more and offered a fresh and fun take on Star Trek that was full of moments of levity and excitement.

-The Voyage Home is a lot less serious than either of the first three films, which are generally more sombre and tense.
-This helped to inject a sense of life and newness back into the Star Trek movie series, and the movie is, perhaps, the ultimate Star Trek crowd pleaser.
-It’s an easy watch, with adventure, action, and humour balanced almost to perfection, and it also concludes one of the best sci-fi trilogies of all time: The Wrath of Khan, The Search for Spock, and The Voyage Home.
+The Voyage Home is a lot less serious than either of the first three films, which are generally more somber and tense.
+This helped to inject a sense of life and newness back into the Star Trek movie series, and the movie is, perhaps, the ultimate Star Trek crowd-pleaser.
+It’s an easy watch, with adventure, action, and humor balanced almost to perfection, and it also concludes one of the best sci-fi trilogies of all time: The Wrath of Khan, The Search for Spock, and The Voyage Home.